borkdude/deps.clj/README.md

 # deps.clj

 A port of the [clojure](https://github.com/clojure/brew-install/) bash script to Clojure.

-Can be run with [babashka](https://github.com/borkdude/babashka/).
+Can be run with [babashka](https://github.com/borkdude/babashka/) to improve startup time compared to running on the JVM.

 ## Status